-- Key elements, roles & responsibilities of software development.
+- Key elements, roles & responsibilities in software development phases.

-- 4 biggest benefits of software development sprints.
+- 4 biggest benefits of software development scrum sprint.

-- Which tools will help you run your development sprints.
+- Which tools and best practices will help you run your development sprints?

 Each software development sprint involves what we’ll call scrum artifacts (i.e. product backlog, sprint goal, sprint backlog) and scrum ceremonies (i.e. product backlog refinement meeting, sprint planning meeting, daily stand-up meeting, sprint review, sprint retrospective).

-To kick off the project, your Product Owner will start by creating a list of items known as the product backlog.
-Your Development Team will help to decide how many of these ideal items from the product backlog can be developed into each sprint.
+To kick off the project, your Product Owner will create a list of items known as the product backlog.
+Your Development Team will help decide how many of these ideal items from the product backlog can be developed into each sprint.
 During your progress meetings, you’ll be able to update each other on any accomplishments or setbacks.
 Your Scrum Master will assume responsibility for working through any of these obstacles so that your team can continue to work until completion.

-Upon completion of the sprint, you’ll either continue on to your next sprint or you’ll be finished with the project entirely.
-In the case of the latter, you will be ready to present to your stakeholders.
+Upon completion of the sprint, you’ll either continue to your next sprint, or you’ll be finished with the project entirely.
+In the case of the latter, you will be ready to present it to your stakeholders.